acefei/ace-osinstaller/README.md

 ```

 #### Build your own ipxe.iso
-Preferred chain loading that we don't build `ipxe.iso` everytime unless HTTP_SERVER changed and only need to update `boot.ipxe` on the fly.
 ```
+# Specified a IP for fetching boot.ipxe over HTTP.
+If bypass this variable, it will use default IP
+make iso HTTP_SERVER_IP=<x.x.x.x>

+# Start local http server with sudo priviledge.
-make http_server HTTP_SERVER=<the ip for fetching boot.ipxe over HTTP>
+make http_server
 ```
-> There are two artifacts, `output/ipxe.iso` and `www/boot.ipxe` and it will launch a http server against www/ dir
+> There are two artifacts, `output/ipxe.iso` and `output/boot.ipxe` and it will launch a http server against output/ dir
 Then, burn ipxe.iso onto a blank CD-ROM or DVD-ROM or put it into the ISO library for the VM installation on XenServer/Vmware/KVM

 For more details usage, just run `make` to get help.